Easy to purchase SIM cards at Blaise Diagne International Airport (DSS) upon arrival or in authorized shops of major providers in the city.

 Generally Monday to Friday, from 8:12:00 AM to 5:00 am:00 PM, often with a long lunch break.

-Typically operate Monday to Friday, from 8:BETWEEN MIDNIGHT and 4:00 PM.
+Typically operate Monday to Friday, from 8:00 AM to 4:00 PM.
 Some close earlier on Fridays.

-General retail shops open On weekdays And saturday, approximately NINE:00 AM to 7:00 PM.
+General retail shops open On weekdays And saturday, around 9:00 AM to 7:00 PM.
 Many close on Sundays.

 Banking hours are standard business days.
 Automated Teller Machines are widely available.

-Senegal observes both Christian and Muslim holidays, which are public holidays.
+Senegal observes both Christian and Muslim holidays, that are public holidays.
 Businesses, banks, and public services may close on these days.

-Check a local calendar for specific public holiday dates during your travel period.
+Check a local listings for specific public holiday dates during your travel period.
 This avoids arriving at closed businesses.

 The concept of "Teranga" (hospitality) guides Senegalese culture.